 Do your background research into the country thoroughly in terms of costs, cultural issues and other aspects – there's plenty of information online and in travel books such as the Rough Guide and Lonely Planet publications.

-Passport Career is a great resource for students thinking about a global career.
+Passport Career is a great resource for students and graduates thinking about a global career.

-Accessible only to current students at the University of Nottingham, you will find advice and guidance on over 80 countries, have access to monthly webinars and get career, CV, application and cultural advice.
+Accessible only to current students and graduates at the University of Nottingham, you will find advice and guidance on over 80 countries, job and internship vacancies, have access to monthly webinars and get career, CV, application and cultural advice.

 Log in/register for Passport Career

 If you are thinking about looking for work experience abroad, it is important to do your research and preparation properly.

 Firstly, think about what you really want to do.
 What is your career aspiration?
 What skills and experience do you want to gain?
 With this in mind, you can look for opportunities that compliment these requirements.

 Secondly, think about whether you want to use an agency or not.
 An agency might set up a placement for you but there may be a fee, or you can source your own opportunity and make the arrangements yourself.

 Whatever you decide, make sure you ask all the questions you need to decide if you are happy with the offer.
 Not sure what questions to ask?